studerus/pepper-android-realtime-chat/README.md

 Robot: "Map completed and saved successfully.
 Ready for navigation!"
 ```

+**⚠️ Important**: Pepper should be at the **same position** where mapping was started when finishing the map.
+This ensures accurate localization.

 #### 5. Navigate to Saved Locations
 ```bash
 User: "Go to the printer"